laineridgway/ISLP/README.md

 - Chapter 2: Statistical Learning
 - Chapter 3: Linear Regression
 - ...
-- Chapter 6: Linear Model Selection and Regularization
+- Chapter 7: Moving Beyond Linearity

 Inside each chapter's folder, you will find Jupyter notebooks (.ipynb files) that contain the labs and my solutions (exercises).